Cyp9715/DeleteNewline/README.md

 ## Introduce
 It is often necessary to insert the PDF text into a translator unless the research paper is written in your language.
-Unfortunately, however, PDFs often have newlines, which are not well recognized by translators.
+unfortunately, however, PDFs often have newlines, which are not well recognized by translators.
-Because of this, I often have to delete newline characters one by one.
+because of this, I often have to delete newline characters one by one.
 This project was created to reduce this hassle.

+You can use other programs or websites, but this program is probably the best for the convenience of the features it provides.

 ## Environment
 OS : Windows / x64